noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ##### Prerequisites <a name="pr"></a>

-You'll will need two things before installing the emulator :
+You will need two things before installing the emulator :

 - BIOS file
 - PS2 ROM